tauu/ffmpegwriter/README.md

 Include video in LaTeX
 ----------------------

-The videos created by ffmpegWriter can be included in LaTeX document with the help of the media9 package.
+The videos created by ffmpegWriter can be included in a LaTeX document with the help of the media9 package.
 ```latex
 \usepackage{media9}